Quantum propagation for Berezin-Toeplitz operators

 \subsection{Outline of the paper}

 Section \ref{sect:lag_fam} is devoted to time-dependent Lagrangian states, that we call Lagrangian state families.
 The main result is that these states provide solutions to the Schr\"odinger equation with quantum Hamiltonian a Toeplitz operator and initial data a Lagrangian state, cf. Theorem \ref{th:Lagrangian_State_propagation}.
-The principal symbol of these solutions satisfies a transport equation, that is solved in Section \ref{sec:transport-equation}, while in Section \ref{sect:meta}, we give an elegant expression in the context of metaplectic quantization.
+The principal symbol of these solutions satisfies a transport equation, that is solved in Section \ref{sec:transport-equation} (up to a rather technical part which is postponed to Section \ref{sec:proof-theo} for the sake of clarity), while in Section \ref{sect:meta}, we give an elegant expression in the context of metaplectic quantization.
 These results will be applied in Section \ref{sect:propagator} to the quantum propagator, where Theorem \ref{th:intro1} is proved.

 In Section \ref{sect:imm_lag}, we prove that the Fourier transform of a time-dependent Lagrangian state is a Lagrangian state as well, with an underlying Lagrangian manifold which is in general only immersed and not embedded, cf. Theorem \ref{th:Lagrangian_Fourier}.
 The needed adaptations in the Lagrangian state definition for immersed manifolds are given in Section \ref{sec:immers-lagr-stat}.
 In Section \ref{sect:proj}, we deduce Theorem \ref{th:intro2} on the smoothed spectral projector.